Life is full of addictions

 “The song is about being addicted to another person – about the sickening feeling you can get when you love someone more than you love yourself or anything else.
 Is love really that much different from being addicted to drugs?
 To me, love is a fix we praise.
 But in a worst-case scenario, love can push a person all the way out there, where you completely lose yourself which ultimately can destroy who you are and become the end of everything,” Elias Boussnina says when speaking of ‘Heroine’.

-The softly grooving bass flirts with the flanger-guitar on top of an organic hip hop-beat and creates a laid back vibe on which Boussnina sings his story of ‘Heroine’.
-The catchy new tune is written and produced with the Danish London-based musician and producer, Mont Jake.
+The softly grooving bass flirts with the flanger guitar on top of an organic hip hop-beat and creates a laid back vibe on which Boussnina sings his story of ‘Heroine’.
+The catchy new tune is written and produced by the Danish London-based musician and producer, Mont Jake.

 27-year-old Elias Boussnina has already made an impact on Danish music.
 In the middle of the 10’s he took the hip-hop stage – and owned it – under the alias of Yung Coke.
 Later, with the release of music in his own name, Elias Boussnina was suddenly renowned for his stylish, laid back R&B far beyond the Danish borders with support from influential tastemakers like COMPLEX and COLORS.